pyhoneybot/honeybot/honeybot/plugins_info.md

 wikipedia.py\
 by Gabriele Ron, Unknown Website\
-sends a random wikipedia article on request
+sends a wikipedia article on request based off of a search or random query

 joke.py\
 by Abdur-Rahmaan Janhangeer, pythonmembers.club, Unknown Website\